mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 I was [recently][niebler] [reminded][aras_twitter] of [why][aras_blog] I [think][jean_blog]
 it's a [bad idea][parent] to teach beginners C++.
 It's a [bad][deane] [idea][wilson] because it is an objective mess--albeit a beautiful, twisted, tragic, wondrous mess.
-Despite the current state of the community, this post is not a polemic against *"modern"* C++.
+Despite the current state of the community, this post is not a polemic against *modern* C++.
 This post is partly a follow-up on [Simon Brand's][simon-brand] article, [Initialization in C++ is bonkers][simon-brand-init], and partly a message to every student who's wanted to begin their education by gazing into the abyss.
 {:.lead}